-An "Introduction" attachment is required only if the type of application is resubmission or if the NOFO specifies that one is needed.
+An "Introduction to Application" attachment is required only if the type of application is resubmission or revision or if the NOFO specifies that one is needed.
 An introduction is not allowed for new or renewal applications.

-See Types of Applications for descriptions.
+See NIH Types of Applications for descriptions.

-Follow the page limits for the Introduction in the NIH Table of Page Limits unless otherwise specified in the NOFO.
+Follow the page limits for the introduction in the NIH Table of Page Limits unless otherwise specified in the NOFO.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity.
+Hyperlinks and URLs may not be used in this section unless specified as allowed in the funding opportunity.

-Resubmission applications: See specific instructions on the content of the Introduction on the NIH's Resubmission Applications page.
+Resubmission applications: See specific instructions on the content of the introduction on the NIH's Resubmission Applications page.